cloudogu/gitops-talks/2025-11-clc/docs/slides/02-multi-tenancy.md

 Note:
+* Higher isolation: Instead of authz in tools, each tenant has its own tool.
-* Higher isolation: Shared Metrics, Domains, etc
+  No shared Metrics, Domains, etc
-Not recommended by Argo CD: https://blog.argoproj.io/best-practices-for-multi-tenancy-in-argo-cd-273e25a047b0
+  Works well in argo cd, Argo Projects, Apps in any namespace, RBAC but still not recommended (see link)
-* Easier to configure: Argo Projects, Apps in any namespace.
-Projects could be used to separate envs.
+* Easier to configure: Projects could be used to separate envs.